joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6984163/2026/01/19/sean-mcdermott-statement-thanks-buffalo-organization-bills-mafia/

 **Jayson Tatum's Achilles recovery continues with hour-long workout**\
-`If Tatum does return this season, his presence would fortify a team that has played like a contender in his absence.`\
+`If Tatum does return this season, his presence would fortify a Boston team that has played like a contender in his absence.`\
 https://nytimes.com/athletic/6984165/2026/01/19/jason-tatum-celtics-workout-joe-mazzulla/

 **Judge Allows Policy Restricting Lawmakers’ Access to ICE Facilities**\